 The 2019 report fulfills all the reporting requirements for Healthy Texas Women (HTW) and the Family Planning Program (FPP).
 It includes enrollment levels, savings and expenditures, outreach activities, LARC utilization, and service utilization.
 It also shows us the total number of providers, total number of women served, and the number of women served by each provider.

 A few items to highlight in this year’s report include:

-- Only providers that actively billed HTW in FY 2018 are included.
-A total of 3,085 providers billed through HTW.
-Of those, 2,161 were primary providers, while the rest were ancillary.
+Only providers that actively billed HTW in FY 2018 are included.
+A total of 3,085 providers billed through HTW and 2,161 are primary providers, while the rest are ancillary.

 - A 30 percent increase in clients served between FY 2017 to FY 2018.